Why take a Cross Border Tour?

 Since 2010 many people have learned about the border by taking a Cross Border Tour.
 These one day immersions have proved so popular that we are now expanding our offerings.
 After you have taken the Introduction to Nogales, Mexico tour, consider joining us for one of our other excursions listed below.
 Check the schedule and register online through our secure website.
 Remember to bring your passport.

-BCA Cross Border Tour Schedule – 2017
+NEW Cross Border Tour Schedule – Coming in August

 Tour sites are determined at the time of each tour and can be tailored to individual groups.
 Some potential stops in Nogales, Sonora include: